apmfree78/ghost-game/README.md

 The game takes the following steps to determine optimal move for computer.

 It uses a recursion function that simulates the 'pc' and the 'human' alterating turns and playing EVERY valid next letter.
-So we can track ALL possible win/lose scenarios for each letter and place them in a hashmap.
+So we can track ALL possible win/lose scenarios and place them in a hashmap.

 1. It takes the current prefix and first determines all valid next letters (that when added to current prefix will result in another valid prefix).
 2. It then checks for each new prefix if it generates a valid word, if so the current player 'losses', if the current player is the computer, then we add the letter that generated the prefix to the hashmap and increment losses++.
 However if computer wins, it increments wins++.